AmeyKamat/MEERA/README.md

 ---

 **MEERA** or **Multifunctional Event-driven Expert in Real-time Assistance** is a general purpose open source Artificially Intelligent Bot framework.
-MEERA is designed to be used as general purpose bot with expandable skill set that can be extended using easy to use plugin framework.
+MEERA is designed to be used as general purpose bot with expandable skill set that can be extended using easy to use plugin framework

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dlDJMxemm3M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Table of Contents